dougeby/IntuneDocs/intune/shared-user-device-settings-windows.md

 [Create the profile](shared-user-device-settings.md).

 ## Shared multi-user device settings

-> [!NOTE]
-> Microsoft HoloLens devices only support the **Account management** settings.
-If you configure any of the other settings, including **Shared PC mode**, it has no impact on Microsoft HoloLens devices.

 - **Shared PC mode**: Choose **Enable** to turn on shared PC mode.
 In this mode, only one user signs in to the device at a time.
 Another user can't sign in until the first user signs out. **Not configured** (default) leaves this setting unmanaged by Intune, and doesn't push any policy to control this setting on a device.
 - **Guest account**: Choose to create a Guest option on the sign-in screen.
 Guest accounts don't require any user credentials or authentication.
 This setting creates a new local account each time it's used.
 Your options: